refractionPOINT/lce_doc/docs/user_addons.md

 * Make the purpose and usage of the add-on clear for users not aware of the capability.
 * If the add-on requires a lot of background information, put it in the website link rather than the description.
-* Your email address will be included in the add-on description, if you plan on publishing many rules you may want to create a limacharlie.io account specifically for this purpose.
+* Your email address will be included in the add-on description.
+If you plan on publishing many rules, you may want to create a limacharlie.io account specifically for this purpose.
-* The platforms flags are not enforced but are a courtesy to the users to let them know where they can expect your add-on to work.
+* The platforms flags are not enforced, but are a courtesy to the users to let them know where they can expect your add-on to work.
 * Subscribers to your add-on will NOT have access to the exact implementation, this helps you protect specific Intellectual Property you may have, but it also means you need to be clear